NoahLeu/mlops-presentation/README.md

 - `DAGSHUB_ACCESS_TOKEN`: Access token for DagsHub.
 - `MLFLOW_TRACKING_PASSWORD`: Password for MLflow tracking server (on DagsHub).
-- `GIT_EMAIL`: Email for git (used for pushing changes to model and metrics automatically).
+- `GIT_EMAIL`: Email for git (used for pushing changes to model and metrics meta files automatically).
-- `GIT_NAME`: Name for git (used for pushing changes to model and metrics automatically).
+- `GIT_NAME`: Name for git (used for pushing changes to model and metrics meta files automatically).
 - `REPO_TOKEN`: Token for GitHub Actions to push changes to the repository.

 After adding the secrets, you can create a new branch, make some changes, and open a PR to see the CI in action.